 While not all medical evaluations or routine check-ups can be done virtually, many can.

 Telehealth can make it easier for YOU to get the healthcare you need.
-Meeting with your HCP virtually can eliminate commuting, time spent waiting, childcare needs, missing too much work, and other obstacles that come with getting to a physical location.
+Meeting with your healthcare provider (HCP) virtually can eliminate commuting, time spent waiting, childcare needs, missing too much work and other obstacles that come with getting to a physical location.
 It can also help settle some nerves you might have about discussing gender identity in person.

 In fact, having easier access to your healthcare team via telehealth could also help you reach your A1c and overall management goals, as research suggests.